Hidayathamir/camel/README.md

 # camel

-Camel is a command-line interface (CLI) used to interact with llama2, an AI from Meta locally.
+Camel is a command-line interface (CLI) used to locally interact with llama2, an AI from Meta.

 ## Get Started